 - Advise people on employment/housing issues

-Paralegals and Attorneys hold strong points of distinction in terms of education and licensing.
+Paralegals and Attorneys hold strong points of distinction regarding education and licensing.
 It is compulsory for Attorneys to hold a graduation degree from a law school.
-They also need to pass background screening and the bar exam held by the practicing state.
+They also need to pass background screening and the bar exam conducted by the practicing state.
 After meeting all these requirements, the aspirants are sworn in as an Attorney.
 He/she needs to pay an annual fee to maintain the license.
 The Attorney thus becomes eligible for representing clients in all legal proceedings.
 Also, he can advise his clients for legal issues and perform independent activities with the law.

 In the U.S., J.D.
 (Juris Doctor) will be added to the names of those who attended law school but do not actively practice in legal affairs.
 While those holding license can call them Attorneys, with permission to add “Esq.” or “esquire” title to their names.

 Paralegals and Lawyers are similar in most of their duties towards the Law.
-But they also hold a clear point of distinction.
+However, they also hold a clear point of distinction.
 Both of them are responsible for doing research and preparing legal documents.
-Lawyers are thus superior from Paralegals both in terms of education and field work So lawyers stand in the front to address the judge, jury or witnesses.
+Lawyers are thus superior from Paralegals both regarding education and fieldwork, so lawyers stand in the front to address the judge, jury or witnesses.
 Whereas, Paralegals mostly do the preparation works.
 These involve client meetings, reports making under the senior’s supervision (lawyer or an attorney).
 Also, only lawyers can set fees, provide legal advice, and sign legal documents.

-Lawyers handle more complex matters such as murder trials, celebrity divorces etc. For a simple process, Paralegals are assigned to handle them totally.
-The Lawyers guide the Paralegals for an easy process.
+Lawyers handle more complex matters such as murder trials, celebrity divorces etc. For a simple process, Paralegals are assigned to handle them.
+The Lawyers guide the Paralegals for a natural process.

-Paralegals, Lawyers, and Attorneys are all different in terms of their work profile, experience, education.
-Yet individually they constitute an important sector of our Legal industry.
+Paralegals, Lawyers, and Attorneys are all different concerning their work profile, experience, education.
+Individually they constitute an important sector of our Legal industry.

 Why choose us?

-We, at Patent Drafting Catalyst, hold a fully-functional and dynamic team of paralegal professionals.
+We, at Patent Drafting Catalyst provide services to patent attorneys.
 Our services include proofreading, docketing, end-to-end IDS management, document drafting, data verification.
-We are providing quality-oriented services for the past 8 years in the IP industry.
+We are providing quality-oriented services for the past eight years in the IP industry.

 To know more about us, please visit our service page.